GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ## Store the data back to GCS bucket with Compression enabled

 Once the data is downloaded to VM isntance, we will again use gsutil command to send the data back to the bucket with the compression parameter "-z" enabled with value "csv" file format.
 By default if you use "-Z" instead of "-z" the "gzip" encoding is applied.

-## Deleting the Compute Engine VM instance

-After completing the compression step, you can stop and delete the VM instance to stop any cost from incurring.
-Since for this exercise, the configuration used for VM instance is heavy, be careful to not leave the instance running.

-## Costs

-Tell the reader which technologies the tutorial uses and what it costs to use them.

-For Google Cloud services, link to the preconfigured [pricing calculator](https://cloud.google.com/products/calculator/) if possible.

-If there are no costs to be incurred, state that.

 ## Cleaning up